jasperalani/jcompiler/README.md

    docker-compose up --build --watch --remove-orphans
    ```

+2. The vue website will be available at `http://localhost`

-2. The orchestrator service will be available at `http://localhost:8000`
+3. The orchestrator service will be available at `http://localhost/api/process`

 ## Overview